MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2.md

 #### add_FrameNavigationStarting

-Add an event handler for the FrameNavigationStarting event.
+Add an event handler for the `FrameNavigationStarting` event.

 > public HRESULT [add_FrameNavigationStarting](#add_framenavigationstarting)([ICoreWebView2NavigationStartingEventHandler](icorewebview2navigationstartingeventhandler.md) * eventHandler, EventRegistrationToken * token)

-FrameNavigationStarting fires when a child frame in the WebView requests permission to navigate to a different URI.
-This will fire for redirects as well.
+`FrameNavigationStarting` triggers when a child frame in the WebView requests permission to navigate to a different URI.
+Redirects trigger this operation as well.

-Corresponding navigations can be blocked until the event handler returns.
+You may block corresponding navigations until the event handler returns.

 ```cpp
     // Register a handler for the FrameNavigationStarting event.